Waldhausen Additivity: Classical and Quasicategorical: Recollections about Quasicategories

 If $C$ is a category and $i$ is an object of $C$, then $i$ is initial in the category $C$ if and only if $i$ is initial in the quasicategory $NC$, as $(NC)(i,x)$ is $C(i,x)$ viewed as a discrete simplicial set.

-Let $K$ be the nerve of the category $b \leftarrow a \rightarrow c $ and $F\colon K \to X$ a functor.
+Let $\cali$ be the nerve of the category $b \leftarrow a \rightarrow c $ and $F\colon \cali \to X$ a functor.
 The quasicategory of commutative squares in $X$ which restrict to $F$ is the following pullback $X_{F/}$ in $\mathbf{SSet}$.

-A commutative square in $X$ is a {\it pushout square of the diagram $F\colon K \to X$} if it is an initial object in the quasicategory $X_{F/}$.
+The slice category used by Lurie is slightly different, but equivalent to this one $X_{F/}$ of Joyal, see \cite[Proposition~4.2.1.5]{LurieHigherToposTheory} and \cite[Proposition~2.4.13]{RiehlVerity}.
+A commutative square in $X$ is a {\it pushout square of the diagram $F\colon \cali \to X$} if it is an initial object in the quasicategory $X_{F/}$.
 Since initial objects are unique up to equivalence, any two pushout squares of $F$ are equivalent.
 In particular, the lower right corner objects of two pushout squares of $F$ are equivalent.
-Moreover, the 0-full subquasicategory of $X_{F/}$ on the pushouts (initial objects) is either a contractible Kan complex or the empty simplicial set.
+Moreover, the 0-full sub quasicategory of $X_{F/}$ on the pushouts (initial objects) is either a contractible Kan complex or the empty simplicial set.

 In general, pushouts in $X$ are {\it not} the same as ordinary pushouts in $\tau_1X$.
 However pushouts in the nerve of a category $NC$ are the same as pushouts in the category $C$.
 This is because: pushouts in $C$ are defined precisely as initial objects in the categorical analogue of the pullback in \eqref{equ:X_over_F}, nerve preserves pullbacks, nerve is fully faithful, $NC^{ND}\cong N(C^D)$ for any category $D$, in particular for $[1] \times [1]$ and $b \leftarrow a \rightarrow c $, and initial objects in a category are the same as initial objects in its nerve.